Sauna Blanket vs Portable Sauna: The Question Is You, Not the Gear

 The Money Math

-A $450-700 blanket used 150 times a year costs $3-5 per session in year one and nearly nothing after.
-A $1,000+ tent used the same way costs $7+ per session in year one.
+A $400-700 blanket used 150 times a year costs about $3-5 per session in year one and nearly nothing after.
+A $1,428 tent used the same way costs about $9.50 per session in year one; the $349 SaunaPro drops that to about $2.
 Both demolish the $40-80 per visit of spa infrared sessions inside a few months.
 The expensive mistake isn't picking the wrong one of these two: it's buying the one that ends up in the closet, which costs infinity per session.

-The decision in one paragraph: Default to a blanket: cheaper, smaller, travel-friendly, and the Sun Home makes the entry price reasonable.
-Upgrade to the Therasage tent only if you already know stillness is your failure mode, in which case it's not an upgrade, it's the only version of this habit you'll keep.
+The decision in one paragraph: Default to a blanket: smaller, travel-friendly, and the Sun Home makes the entry price reasonable.
+If you already know stillness is your failure mode, go tent: the Nurecover SaunaPro at $349 is now the cheapest way into the whole category, and the Therasage is the proven full-spectrum version if the budget allows.
+Either way the tent isn't an upgrade, it's the only version of this habit you'll keep.

 New to the category?
 Start with the full buying guide.